In the Beginning

 When I finished sharing, a woman at the back of the room raised her hand and told me that when she listened to me tell my story it was like she was hearing her own story, down to the very last detail.
 The domestic violence, moving countries, the inability to relax or sit on her couch.

 When we pretend we're perfect, we deprive ourselves the chance to be loved and seen.
 It's no fun.
-I experienced it once when I was dating someone, he was very well read and well accomplished, and I was feeling down that he'd been less responsive to me.
-He told me he had a lot on his plate, lots of pressure at work and with his family and his friend group.
+I was on the receiving end of this when I dated someone who tried with all he could to be perfect.
+I was feeling down that he'd been less responsive to me, and he told me he had a lot going on.
+Things to take care of with work and his family and his friends.

-I asked him if that made him stressed, and his response to me was that he didn't feel stress.
+I asked him if he was stressed, and his response to me was that he didn't get stressed.
 He'd read about how not to.
 I was extending an invitation to connect over something real, our shared humanness, but instead he shut down the conversation.

-What a beautiful thing it is to have started to partake in these rooms at Al-Anon, and to have joined my life group where we can all share what we're really going through and get to pray for each other.
+What a beautiful thing it was to have started to partake in those rooms at Al-Anon.
+And to have joined my life group at church where we could share what we were really going through and pray for each other.

-When things go well for long enough, sometimes we can forget what it was like to rely on Him.
+When things go well for long enough, we can forget what it was like to rely on Him.
 We start to believe (I started to believe) that it was by my own strength that things were held into place, and that I might not even need God.
-But in the times when I fell down, when I got lost and made mistakes, those were the times I grew closer to Him.
-It made me hunger for Him.
+But in the times when I fell down, when I got lost and made mistakes, those were the times I grew closer to Him, because those were the times I searched for Him.

 I love the way Andy Squyres puts it in his song, 'You Bring the Morning,'